RogerDodger/HoN-Forum/README.md

 Some Perl cobbled together to get information from HoN threads---namely, information that's useful for Mafia games.
 The task is split into two steps: extraction and querying.

-Before you analyse any data, you have to fetch and store some.
-This is so that you're not pounding on S2's servers retrieving the same information over and over again.
+Before you query the data, you have to fetch and store it.
+This is so that you're not pounding on S2's servers retrieving the same information over and over again every time you want to look at it.

 Quick Setup
 -----------